 The Eliot quotation and the gesture of reversing footage makes the image less vulgar but at the same time makes it more claustrophobic and intolerable.
 As the viewer watches the officer violently snap back their batons away from the people whom have just suffered the tremendous blows one ponders the residue of the ineffable violence perpetrated throughout history and the difficulty of escaping its cyclical motion through time.

 Anthem Anathema is a collaboratively dispersed project seeking to engage with, interpret, and creatively interrogate linguistic and cultural symbols.
-Using craigslist, I posted a call for artists to interpret and respond musically to the three lines from the postcard featured in Balkan Rhapsodies.
-I promised to include any submissions as long as they adhered to the length and technical requirements and at some point in the song the lines from the postcard were uttered.
-I encouraged experimentation and even further development of additional lyrics to expand on the narrative of the lines.
-Eighteen songs were created over the period of the month long call and they represent a range of interpretations and musical tastes.
+Using craigslist, Silva posted a call for artists to interpret and respond musically to the three lines from the postcard featured in Balkan Rhapsodies.
+He encouraged experimentation in musical form and text, even further development of additional lyrics to expand on the narrative of the lines.
+Eighteen songs were created over the period of the month long call representing a range of interpretations and musical tastes.
 These sonic vociferations, repeating the phrase over and over again, become a surreal echo of abhorrent humor that becomes deeply lodged into the listeners long after they have left the gallery.

 Chilangolandia: Capital in Movement

-Through documetary images, time-lapse photography, slow-motion and other impressionistic camera work, Chilangolandia explores the cultural layers and rhythms of life in Mexico City.
+Through documentary images, time-lapse photography, slow-motion and other impressionistic camera work, Chilangolandia explores the cultural layers and rhythms of life in Mexico City.